-U.S. polling on this matter…suggests high percentages of Americans believe Russian entities did precisely what has been alleged for the past 15+ months, and, as of last week, produced criminal indictments against 13+ Russians citizens by the U.S. Special Prosecutor.
+U.S. polling on this matter…suggests high percentages of Americans, variously along political party lines, believe Russian entities did precisely what has been alleged for the past 15+ months, and, as of last week, produced criminal indictments against 13+ Russians citizens by the U.S. Special Prosecutor.

-Similar perceptions hold true as other professions, i.e., physicians and pharmaceutical companies commenced their brand of public advertising…respectfully their respective messages generally consisted of two parts.
-One, designed – intended to alert citizens to variously self-diagnose personal circumstances and/or health challenges which perhaps they were previously unaware and/or unfamiliar.
-Second, encourage same to make a personal inquiry, i.e., ‘callers are now available to take your call and answer your questions’, etc., to potentially obtain (purchase) the advertised relief.
+- encouraging same to make a personal inquiry, i.e., ‘callers are now available to take your call and answer your questions’, etc., to potentially obtain (purchase) the advertised relief. https://kpstrat.com/wp-admin/post.php?post=3656

-Very simply, economic espionage occurs when foreign economic – competitive advantage, and/or national security adversaries engage in spurious operations and activities designed to target and acquire business-economic intelligence developed – owned by U.S. companies and apply it as their own, thereby foregoing the extraordinary (underlying) and time-consuming costs associated with conducting research and development (R&D).
+Very simply, economic espionage occurs when foreign economic – competitive advantage, and/or national security adversaries engage in…spurious operations and activities designed to acquire business-economic intelligence developed – owned by U.S. companies and apply same as their own, thereby foregoing the extraordinary (underlying) and time-consuming costs associated with conducting research and development (R&D).

-To be sure, numerous government (intelligence community) agencies and the FBI (Federal Bureau of Investigation) were engaged in countering and investigating economic espionage, the perpetrators of which included nation state agencies, small companies known euphemistically as ‘information brokers’, as well as a multitude of ‘legacy free players’ globally.
+To be sure, numerous government (intelligence community) agencies…and the FBI (Federal Bureau of Investigation) are engaged in countering and investigating economic espionage, the perpetrators of which included nation state agencies, small companies known euphemistically as ‘information brokers’, as well as a multitude of ‘legacy free players’ globally.

 Robert Mueller’s appointment as special prosecutor…to investigate, presumably, whether election meddling and/or collusion existed between U.S. administration officials (pre-post 2016 national election) and Russian counterparts who allegedly sought to manipulate U.S. voter perceptions and thereby – sway the election.

-Throughout these election meddling (allegation) process, I have heard – conversed with countless individuals, some who vociferously exhibit their inclination to characterize the allegations as if Russian operatives (boogey men) actually-appeared on U.S. soil on or before election day, at polling places and elsewhere to influence U.S. citizens…
+Throughout the election meddling (allegation) process…I have heard – conversed with countless individuals, some who vociferously exhibit their inclination to characterize the allegations as if Russian operatives (boogey men) actually-appeared on U.S. soil on or before election day, at polling places and elsewhere to influence U.S. citizens, by

 The fact of the matter is, U.S. citizens can, and often are swayed by advertising…irrespective of the vagaries of its content and/or the message it endeavors to convey.
 There is ample evidence that the intended and targeted audience of particular-advertising will deliver the desired – intended outcomes, otherwise, why do U.S. companies have advertising spend budgets in the billions of dollars annually?

-- True, some citizens are predisposed to believe, for various reasons, and therefore are receptive to information and perspectives they purposefully seek or merely comes before them.
+- True, some citizens are predisposed to…believe, for various reasons, and therefore are receptive to information and perspectives they purposefully seek or merely comes before them.
 That’s not a statement of disrespect or contempt, rather a reality of social, psychological, and political opinionation.

-Should we not assume the indicted (Russian) employees of the Internet Research Agency in St. Petersburg knew precisely what they were doing and how to achieve their objectives, i.e., creating disruption, divisiveness, and questions regarding the U.S. 2016 national election?
+Should we not assume the indicted (Russian) employees of the Internet Research Agency…in St. Petersburg knew precisely what they were doing and how to achieve their objectives, i.e., creating disruption, divisiveness, and questions regarding the U.S. 2016 national election?